Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

-- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
-  Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of Markdown.
+- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, ensuring that their program produces the correct output and has all of the required characteristics.
+Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of the Markdown language for technical writing.

-- **Travis CI Build Status**: Since additional checks on the source code and/or technical writing may be encoded in Travis CI's actions and, moreover, all of the GatorGrader checks are also run in Travis CI, students will receive a checkmark grade if their last before-the-deadline build passes and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
-As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their Travis CI build to pass.
+- **GitHub Actions Build Status**: Since additional checks on the source code and/or technical writing may be encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, students will receive a checkmark grade if their last before-the-deadline build passes and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
+As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub Action build to pass correctly.

 - **Mastery of Technical Writing**: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the